-For nearly 20 years Alexander Platt has conducted The Wisconsin Philharmonic.
+For 25 years, Alexander Platt has conducted The Wisconsin Philharmonic.
 He is also Music Director of the La Crosse Symphony Orchestra.
 He spends his summers in Woodstock, New York as Music Director of the Maverick Concerts, which just celebrated its centenary as the oldest summer chamber-music festival in America.

 Alexander Platt made his debut with Chicago Opera Theater in 1997, conducting Charles Newell’s production of DON GIOVANNI, and then served as the company’s Resident Conductor and Music Advisor from 2001 to 2012.
 During this historic era for COT, he led the Chicago premieres of Britten’s DEATH IN VENICE, John Adams’ NIXON IN CHINA, the Peter Brook LA TRAGEDIE DE CARMEN, and Britten’s A MIDSUMMER NIGHT’S DREAM; the world premiere of the Tony Kushner/Maurice Sendak version of Hans Krasa’s BRUNDIBAR, and of his own version for young people of Tchaikovsky’s IOLANTA; the double-bill of Bartok’s BLUEBEARD’S CASTLE and the Schoenberg ERWARTUNG, with Nancy Gustafson and Samuel Ramey; and the world-premiere recording of Kurka’s THE GOOD SOLDIER SCHWEIK.
 In 2012, Alexander concluded his tenure at COT leading the Chicago premiere of the Shostakovich MOSCOW PARADISE, to unanimous critical praise.